hogyadenes/CarND-Behavioral-Cloning-P3/README.md

 In this project for udacity I developed a convolutional neural network in Keras to drive a car in a simulator.
 The network is based on [NVIDIA's approach](https://arxiv.org/pdf/1604.07316) of End-to-End Learning for Self Driving Cars.
 This is basically a deep learning only solution without any conventional feature extraction (such as image processing, filtering etc) - apart from normalizing the input data.
 My solution runs in the default udacity setup, which uses the center camera images of the simulated car to drive it safely on the road.
 For the detailed description of my solution please read the following sections.

 ---

-** Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals / steps of this project were the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set